The Indoor Air Pollution in Homes

 The essential pre-condition for biological growth is moisture.
 Suitable conditions can be found in bathrooms, damp or leaking basements, humidifiers, air conditioners, carpets and upholstered furniture.

-Reducing moisture lowers the biological contaminants in indoor air - the ideal relative humidity is 30 to 50 percent.
+Reducing moisture in basement lowers the biological contaminants in indoor air – the ideal relative humidity is 30 to 50 percent.

 “Dust mites, molds, animal dander, and other biologicals are found in some degree in every home and workplace.
 High relative humidity is the primary factor encouraging biological agents to grow and be released into the air.”
 (US EPA)

-For more on damp basements, moisture and water vapor, soil gas and pesticides, visit Damp Basement Solutions
+For more on moisture in basement and water vapor, soil gas and pesticides, visit Damp Basement Solutions

 Indoor biological pollutants are a major contributing factor to asthma and allergies, which have become a growing public health problem, particularly among children.